space-concordia-robotics/robotics-prototype/README.md

 ./robot/basestation/env.sh >| robot/basestation/static/js/env.js
 ```

+### Setup git hooks

+Git hooks are important for performing repository validity checks.
+To setup git hooks using Git Bash, run the following commands from the root of the repository (ex: from ~/Programming/robotics-prototype/):

+- `cp commit_message_hook.py .git/hooks/prepare-commit-msg`
+- `cp branch_name_verification_hook.py .git/hooks/post-checkout`

+If you're on windows, install [Git Bash](https://git-scm.com/downloads) to be able to run the same commands.

 ### Run the GUI
 Firstly, in a new terminal you should run `rosgui` (this is one of the new aliases in .bash_aliases that you added) to launch a ROS server